kimusan/retro-terminal-web/CONTENT_GUIDE.md

 * Keep filenames TitleCase or kebab-case for easy reading inside the terminal.
 * Avoid underscores at the start of filenames—those are treated as templates (`_POST_TEMPLATE.md`) or ignored by the plugin.
 * The BBS renders everything in a fixed 66-column layout, so short paragraphs and manual line breaks read best.
+* The telnet BBS prompts visitors for a handle and writes lobby messages to `plugins/blog-bbs/data/messages.json`; ensure that path stays writable if you want to allow posts.

 ---